 - Modbutton Lite: You also need a DS or UE tailcap to utilize this switch.
 We love these - they're not too expensive, clamp directly to picatinny rails or m-lok with a cheap adapter, and there are a bunch of aftermarket mounts for different placement options like the Driven Arms MBL Dangler.
 Small, low profile, and reliable.
 Momentary only.

 - Unity Hot Button: You also need a DS or UE tailcap to utilize this switch.
-These are also great, and work like a Surefire Z68 so you get momentary and constant on operation for the Surefire plug versions.
+The Hot Buttons work like a Surefire Z68 so you get momentary and constant on operation for the Surefire plug versions, while momentary only for the laser versions.
 They are available for picatinny or m-lok, and angle the button at 45 degrees for better ergonomic use.
+We highly recommend selecting the Axon or Axon SL over the Hot Button.